 We needed to create a visual language that would instantly standout when scrolling through a newsfeed of competing content.

-We also wanted to create a design language that was difficult to copy, thus preventing Comprova being used by those online trying to spread misinformation from co-opting the Comprova brand to further confuse people.
+We also wanted to create a design language that was difficult to copy, helping to avoid Comprova being used by those online trying to spread misinformation.